aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/avd_l3_dc.rst

         make deploy_dc2_cvp

-    The command should execute successfully, but we need to go through the change control process within CloudVision to deploy the change.
+    The command should execute successfully, but unlike in Lab 1, CloudVision will not automatically deploy the change.

+    We need to go through the change control process within CloudVision to deploy the change this time.

+    .. note:: The reason CloudVision didn't auto deploy is because the deploy_dc2_cvp.yml playbook has "execute_tasks:" set to false, which requires you to go through the CloudVision change control approval.

 #. **Create, approve, and execute the change within CloudVision**